wks/homepage-source/blog/_drafts/2023-02-20-ruby-immix.md

 These characteristics make Immix an overall efficient GC algorithm, balancing allocation speed, GC speed and heap utilisation.

 Moreover, Immix is friendly to object pinning.
-Semispace and MarkCompact needs to move every single object to make a contiguous region of free space.
+Semispace and MarkCompact need to move every single object to make a contiguous region of free space.
 Immix, on the other hand, can allocate into partially occupied blocks by skipping occupied lines.
 Therefore, if an object is pinned, Immix can simply choose not